TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 		- at least the image defs won't be reused

 - Map caching/compilation
+	- *Let's NOT keep cache files inside map folders.*
+		- Would add security overhead: someone could upload a map with a malicious cache binary
+		- Instead let's keep it in game's own cache folder
+			- like: cache/arenas/official/de_cyberaqua/compiled.bin etc
+		- also way cleaner, less clutter in the map folders and less stuff to blacklist later for transmission etc.
 	- This can be an easy bin file in cache
 	- Or even an adjacent file
 	- The bin file can hold a stamp inside with both the game's version and last_write_time